GSA/ficam-federation/_design/00_index.md

 federation members have already chosen a trust topology.
 Therefore it is important than an agency examine the factors previously discussed to select a federation that most closely meets its needs.

+## Federation Protocols

+This data sharing between the CSP and SP is made possible through the sharing of user's authentication information via common exchange protocols and agreed-upon open standards/specifications.
+This will enable your agency to allow a user from another organization or trust an authentication conducted outside of your agency.

+In a federated environment, these transactions occur between trusted Identity Providers that have been approved through the Federal Trust Framework and relying parties.
+Given the nature of federated transactions and the electronic exchange of identity data across organizational boundaries, there is an increased focus on security and privacy to ensure users' sensitive identity data is appropriately safeguarded.

+When establishing a new federation, it is likely that your agency will be able select a trust model to suit the specific needs of the involved parties.
+This decision is often affected by existing infrastructure availability, business requirements, privacy considerations, and granular attribute release needs.